MDR-stratify/mdr-mono-repo/README.md

 ## Overview

 MDR Stratify is a comprehensive web application that predicts the likelihood of Multi-Drug Resistance in pathogens based on patient demographics, clinical settings, and pathogen characteristics.
-The system uses machine learning to help healthcare providers make informed decisions about antibiotic treatment.
+The system uses machine learning to help healthcare providers make informed decisions about antibiotic treatment in both a web interface and USSD.

 ## Features